chachatomari/cpuminer-gr-avx2/README.md

 # Yet an other fork...
 Yes!
 This is a fork of the original miner optimized for raptoreum by WyvernTKC.
 The reasons behind this fork are simple:
 - Donations should be donations.
 Hardcoding a limit in the code on how low they can be means they are fees.
 Donating for a something should be an individual choice if we are appreciative of someone else and their effort.
 - The release of 1.2 saw an important conflict of interest where a specifc pool has an unfair advantage which resulted in a massive centralization of the hashrate with flockpool.
 If you care about raptoreum and the safety of your investment you should really care about decentralization as well.
-Read more on the technical details here {to be written}.

 As such, this miner will just trace the updates from the parent branch, trying to integrate any modification needed to push decentralization.
 Changes are meant to be well documented so that they can be easily audited against the original source base.

 **Notice:** at the moment there are no binaries made available yet as packages.
 They are coming soon.

+## Why decentralization is so important?
+It is a good question, and probably one that most people new to crypto will have at some point.
+In a blockchain based on proof of work, we use miners to validate operations on the blockchain.
+We want to add blocks to the chain containing the history of all transactions, but to prevent evil people to vote something false, we make the effort of voting quite high, so that no single party can have 50%+1 votes in the consensus mechanism.
+By mining to a pool you are basically delegating your computing power to help the target pool beating the game against the others and have more votes on the decision of which block should be added next.
+This means that an evil pool once they reaches the 50%+1 of the vote (which is basically the 50%+1 of the hashing power network-wise) can rewrite future transactions as they want (more or less).
+Your money will not be safe.
+My money would not be safe.
+Even if all pools are "good", fear could be enough to make investors and services flee from such a compromised blockchain as they cannot know for sure.
+Keeping a blockchain decentralized is in everyone's best interest, even if it takes some effort 😄!
+You can find more information [here](https://github.com/chachatomari/cpuminer-gr-avx2/wiki/Why-decentralization-is-important).

 ----------------